rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 `INFO` logs, make sure that `debug-assertions=yes` is turned on in your config.toml.

-I also think that in some cases just setting it will not trigger a rebuild, so if you changed it and you already have a compiler built, you might want to call `x.py clean` to force one.
+In some cases, just setting it will not trigger a rebuild, so if you changed it and you already have a compiler built, you might want to call `x.py clean` to force one.